dektlong/generator-boot-api-k8s/README.md

 # Generator Information

-This generator creates the Kubernetes `service` and `deploymnet` resources files to deploy a Spring Boot application using `kubectl`
+This generator creates the Kubernetes `service` and `deploymnet` resources files to deploy a Spring Cloud Gateway, API Hub and Spring Boot using `kubectl`

 To use the generator you will need to install the following command line tool: